-The USDA is currently piloting two Rangeland insurance programs in various states across the nation.
-The two programs are the PRF Rainfall Index Program and the PRF Vegetation Index Program.
-Knowing that a lack of precipitation and forage growing conditions many times correlates to a reduction in grazable or hayable forage production, the USDA is offering these programs which cover a decline in precipitation and forage growth.
+The USDA currently has a perennial forage insurance program offered nationwide..
+The program is the PRF Rainfall Index Program.
+Knowing that a lack of precipitation and forage growing conditions many times correlates to a reduction in grazable or hayable forage production, the USDA is offering the program, which covesr a decline in precipitation.

-Many ranchers have implemented various risk management techniques to help alleviate some of the effects of drought; however, the ranching industry historically has not been able to participate in heavily subsidized federal crop insurance programs.
-The following map depicts the USDA pilot areas.
+Many ranchers have implemented various risk management techniques to help alleviate some of the effects of drought; however, the ranching industry historically has not been able to participate in heavily subsidized federal crop insurance programs, like farmers have been able to do on their crops.

-While the program is new and in pilot, you can take advantage of the available government subsidies and implement a solid risk management tool to help offset the some of the effects of drought.
+While the program is relatively new, you can take advantage of the available government subsidies (just like farmers do) and implement a solid risk management tool to help offset the some of the effects of drought.

 Rainfall Index Program